polarityio/mandiant-threat-intelligence/README.md

 |---|--|--|
 |*Hash Result* | *IP Result* | *CVE Result*|

-## Mandiant Threat Intelligence Options
+## Mandiant Threat Intelligence Integration Options

+### API Query Version
+Which Version of the API(s) to query: V3, V4, or both.

 ### Mandiant Threat Intelligence REST URL

-The URL for the Mandiant Threat Intelligence API.
+The URL for the Mandiant Threat Intelligence V3 API.
 Defaults to `https://api.intelligence.fireeye.com`.

+### V3 Public Key
+Your Mandiant Threat Intelligence V3 API public key

+### V3 Private Key
+Your Mandiant Threat Intelligence V3 API private key.

-### Mandiant Threat Intelligence Public Key
+### Mandiant Threat Intelligence REST URL
+The URL for the Mandiant Threat Intelligence V4 API.
+Defaults to `https://api.intelligence.mandiant.com`.

+### V4 Public Key
-Your Mandiant Threat Intelligence API public key
+Your Mandiant Threat Intelligence V4 API public key

-### Mandiant Threat Intelligence Private Key
+### V4 Private Key

-Your Mandiant Threat Intelligence API private key.
+Your Mandiant Threat Intelligence V4 API private key.

 ### Minimum MScore to Display
 The minimum MScore (0-100) required for indicators to be displayed [default is 51].
 Indicators with a MScore above 50 are considered suspicious and/or malicious.

 ### Ignored Entities
 Comma separated list of entities that you never want looked up.
 Should be set to "Only admins can view and edit".

 ### Ignored Domains Regex
 Domains that match the given regex will not be looked up (if blank, no domains will be black listed).
 Should be set to "Only admins can view and edit".

 ### Max Concurrent Requests
 Maximum number of concurrent requests.
 Integration must be restarted after changing this option.
 Defaults to 20.

 ### Minimum Time Between Lookups
 Minimum amount of time in milliseconds between lookups.
 Integration must be restarted after changing this option.
 Defaults to 100.

 ## Polarity